dylan-lang/opendylan/documentation/getting-started/source/console.rst

        definitions.
 These can be extended as your project grows more complex.

-    3. hello-world.dylan contains the main program logic.
+    3. hello-world.dylan contains the main program.

 ``dylan-compiler`` has both a batch mode and an interactive mode.
 The ``-build`` option says to build the project in batch mode.
 When you